Expand To Show Full Article

 What visitor facilities are there at Culross?

-Culross village centre has a café serving hot food and drink, a car park, and a village general store.
+Culross village has a café serving hot food and drink, a car park, gift shops, and a pub.

 What part of Outlander was filmed in Culross?